-At the same time, many were finding in the Paulist Center Community a place where a renewed Catholic consciousness for reaching out to the poor.
-They started a tradition continuing of our “Wednesday Night Supper Club” where we feed close to 200 homeless and hungry people every week.
+At the same time, many were finding in the Paulist Center Community a renewed Catholic consciousness for reaching out to the poor.
+They started a tradition of “Wednesday Night Supper Club” to feed homeless and hungry people.
+This continues to today where we feed close to 200 people every week.
 Recognizing a need to fund this important new outreach ministry, the Paulist Center Community began the Annual Greater Boston Walk for Hunger, now under the aegis of “Project Bread.”
 It is the largest single-day effort to combat hunger in the United States.
 Working for justice for the poor or marginalized has gone in many directions: retreats for the disabled, support groups and welcome for the divorced and remarried, prison reform and visiting ministries, and engagement with the suffering Church in Central America (continuing to this day with our sister parish in El Salvador, Hacienda Vieja).

 Today’s Paulist Center Community continues many of these initiatives, always seeking to adapt to the needs of our time according to our capacity.
-Most recently, recognizing both Boston’s large number of Millennials (those born after 1980) living and many of their turning away from active Church membership, the Paulist Center Community has amplified its outreach to 18-39 year-olds by adding a staff person whose mission it is to specifically speak to this group.
+Most recently, recognizing Boston’s large number of Millennials (those born after 1980)many of whom are turning away from active Church membership, the Paulist Center Community has amplified its outreach to 18-39 year-olds by adding a staff person whose mission it is to specifically speak to this group.

 Our mission statement continues to echo the yearnings of the age in the same mission in new refinements: